-Among the other flamboyantly garnished and highly aromatic plates being handed around the table, this one seemed rather plain jane.
+Among the other flamboyantly garnished and highly aromatic plates being handed around the table at a Thai dinner a few weeks ago, this one seemed rather Plain Jane.
 An unassuming bowl of slippery noodles sprinkled with what looked like crispy pork and crushed peanuts?
-But one bite was all it took: it was love at first spicy-tangy-sweet forkful.
+But one bite was all it took — it was love at first spicy-tangy-sweet forkful.

-Since that fateful restaurant dinner, I've become rather obsessed with this Thai noodle dish.
+Since that fateful dinner, I've become rather obsessed with this Thai noodle dish.
 Its official name is yum woon sen and it encapsulates much of what I love about Thai cuisine.
-The fresh flavor of just-squeezed limes, a balance of crunchy and chewy, pungent fish sauce, and just enough heat to set your tongue tingling.
+The fresh flavor of just-squeezed limes, a balance of crunchy and chewy, the pungency of the fish sauce, and just enough heat to set your tongue tingling.

 This dish is actually quite elegant in its simplicity.
-The seasoned noodles are the real star with the crispy pork and other ingredients just there to play back up.
+The seasoned noodles are the real star, with the crispy pork and other ingredients just there to play back up.
 It's usually served cold or room temperature, and many versions include either dried or whole cooked shrimp to make it a more substantial meal.
-I chose to leave the shrimp out of my dish, but please feel free to add them if shrimp are something you like.
+I chose to leave the shrimp out of my dish, but please feel free to add them if you like shrimp.